prirai/firefox-config/README.md

 # firefox-config
 Firefox configs for security, privacy, usability and performance

+Firefox profiles are located by default in ~/.mozilla/firefox/ in Linux and %APPDATA%\Mozilla\Firefox\Profiles\ in Windows.

 The following steps are required to initialize or update a Firefox profile.

 - Create a new Firefox profile